Zodarion germanicum

 Zodarion germanicum is a spider species of the family Zodariidae.

 Like most Zodariidae, Z. germanicum is an ant-eating spider.
 It resembles ants structurally and behaviorally.
 Z. germanicum specifically mimics large dark ants, such as Formica cinerea, F. truncorum, and Camponotus ligniperda.

 Zodarion germanicum is up to 5 mm in size.
 Adults occur in Germany from June to August.
 Unlike many other zodariid spiders, it is active during the day.

 If the spider encounters an ant, it retreats and stalks its prey from behind.
 The bitten ant will continue its walk for about a minute before the poison immobilizes it.
 Only now the spider will approach its prey and carries it to its hideout.

 Distribution

 Zodarion germanicum occurs throughout Central Europe.

+Phenology

+Juvenile Zodarion germanicum become active in April, and, after two weeks, approximately 80% of the population has fully matured into adults.
+For fully matured adults, mating begins in April as well.

+Shelter

+When the spiders are not out (primarily hunting), they “rest and molt in retreats.
+The retreats are closed solitary “igloo-shaped” shelters, usually attached to a solid substrate, such as the lower surface of stones, usually near an ant nest entrance.
+Often an aggregation of retreats attached to a stone was found.
+In the field, the retreats were constructed with a wide variety of materials (e.g., soil or sand grains, plant material, pine needles) held together by webbing” (Pekar 2001).
+When the retreat is destroyed, the spiders reconstruct it and - in the absence of suitable materials - females spin a sheet web to hide under.
+Males will, under no circumstances, spin a sheet web.